 For talking heads or where the video is text-only descriptions aren’t needed.

 Another simple option, particularly for short videos, is to add a description of what happens in the video in the body of the post or as a comment underneath it.
 This works particularly well on Instagram or TikTok.

 Flashing videos can cause distress to users and can even be harmful to people with epilepsy.
 20,000 people in the UK suffer from epilepsy and The Epilepsy Society has asked for social media companies to put warnings on flashing content (like sensitive content) or avoid using them at all.

 If you are using multiple words in a hashtag, they can be very difficult for some users to read and even harder for screenreaders.
 Use camelcase (capitalising each word) in the hashtag to keep it clear.

 Screen-reading software does read out emojis so using them is fine but it will read out every emoji individually so keep them to a minimum.
 Here’s an example:

 “I love my dog ❤️” would be read as “I love my dog heart“

 “I love my dog ❤️❤️❤️❤️❤️❤️” would be read as “I love my dog heart heart heart heart heart heart“

 When you’re posting to social media just think about how users with disabilities will be viewing the post.
+Will they be getting the same experience as someone without a disability?
+Get into the habit now and it will soon become second nature.
 This tweet from @NyleDiMarco sums it up perfectly: